abdulrahimanpathan/config-chg/README.md

 http://127.0.0.1:8000/getConfig/{key}

-where key is the dot separated path used to retrieve parts of the configuration.
+where key is the dot separated path used to retrieve parts of the configuration

 ## Test cases